AntonisGkortzis/fun-in-Athens/guide.md

 <img src="media/rizariza.jpg" alt="rizariza" width="500"/>

-Riza Riza is a cozy and friendly greek restaurant at [Koukaki](#koukaki) (19 Drakou Street, Athens) and it’s great choice for all day long.
+Riza Riza is a cozy and friendly greek restaurant at [Koukaki](#koukaki) (19 Drakou Street, Athens) and it’s a great choice for all day long.
 There you can enjoy your morning coffee and brunch and delicious food as well as special cocktails made from Greek distillates (raki, ouzo and tsipouro) later at night.

 If you’re planning on visiting, don’t forget to try the great pancakes that they serve.